liphlab/liph-website/content/collaborators/grilli/index.md

 title = "Jacopo Grilli"

 # Project summary to display on homepage.
-summary = "Santa Fe Institute"
+summary = "International Centre for Theoretical Physics"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]``